FeaturesPluginsDocs & SupportCommunityPartners

 NetBeans File Template Module Tutorial

-This tutorial demonstrates how to create a module containing file templates.
-Once you have installed the module in the IDE, the file templates are available in the New File wizard.
-Sharing file templates is easy once you have a module that contains them—NetBeans IDE 5.x lets you create a binary that you can make available to others, who can then install it through the Update Center.
+This tutorial demonstrates how to create a NetBeans module providing file templates.
+Once your users have installed the module in the IDE, the file templates are available to them in the New File wizard.
+Sharing file templates is easy once you have a module that contains them—the IDE lets you create a binary that you can make available to others, who can then install it through the Plugin Manager.

 Creating the Module Project

-2. In the Name and Location panel, type AdditionalFileTemplates in Project Name.
-Change the Project Location to any directory on your computer, such as c:\mymodules.
-Leave the Standalone Module radiobutton and the Set as Main Project checkbox selected.
+1. In the Name and Location panel, type AdditionalFileTemplates in the Project Name field.
+Change the Project Location to any directory on your computer.
 Click Next.

 Creating the File Template